 What happens if I miss a dose?

-Take the missed dose as soon as you remember (be sure to take the medicine with food).
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine (with food) as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-You may have signs of low blood sugar, such as extreme weakness, blurred vision, sweating, trouble speaking, tremors, stomach pain, confusion, and seizure (convulsions).
+You may have severely low blood sugar (extreme weakness, nausea, tremors, sweating, confusion, trouble speaking, fast heartbeats, or seizure).

 Avoid drinking alcohol.
 It lowers blood sugar and may increase your risk of lactic acidosis.

-Janumet XR (metformin and sitagliptin) side effects
+Janumet XR side effects

 Call your doctor at once if you have any of these serious side effects:

-little or no urinating;
+little or no urinating; or

-Common side effects may include:
+Common side effects of Janumet XR may include:

 cold symptoms such as runny or stuffy nose, sneezing, sore throat.